rcls/gpsfreak/README.md

 **Outputs 1+** and **1–**
 : Complementary high frequency, 3 MHz to 1.6 GHz, 11 dBm nominal output power.
   These can be used together as a differential pair.
 AC coupled.
-If only one of the two outputs is used in a noise-sensitive environment, consider terminating the other.

 **Output 2**
 : High frequency.
-3 MHz to 1.6 GHz, 14 dBm nominal output power.
+3 MHz to 1.6 GHz, 11 dBm nominal output power.
 AC coupled.
+  There is provision for a balun on the PCB to raise the output power to 14 dBm.

 **Output 3**
 : Low frequency 3.3 V CMOS.
 Sub-1 Hz to 325 MHz.
 DC coupled.